aboisvert/hotmetal/README.md

 ## Status

-This project is at `0.1.0-SNAPSHOT` and is under active development.
+This project has been used in production for several high-volume websites (including https://fanstake.com).
+It is reliable and stable however the pre-1.0 version number indicates that no backward/forward source compatibility promise is made at this time.

 Feedback and contributions are welcome.